ProgramCpp/okotron/ADR/authorization.md

 - user completes the authorization from the browser
 - user completes the setup by creating a profile with PIN with another command

-downside: not the best UX. multiple commands required to setup okto.

 future work: explore setup a conversational user flow

 [update]
 a simple approach is to track okto token by message id id and setting ForceReply to the message id

+downside:
+- not the best UX. multiple commands required to setup okto.
+- tight integration with telegram. oktron cannot be extended to webapp, that works from the browser

 references:
 - https://www.oauth.com/oauth2-servers/device-flow/user-flow/

 ### Approach 3: web server flow - telegram mini apps
+the standard browser based oauth flow will be ideal. this will
 references:
 - https://developers.google.com/identity/protocols/oauth2/web-server
 - https://core.telegram.org/bots/webapps